 The Sea Pines Forest Preserve is a wonderful place to observe them in their natural environment.
-Depending on the time of year, you can see these animals basking in the sun or cooling their body temperature in one of Sea Pines Forest Preserve’s five lakes.
+Depending on the time of year, you can see these animals basking in the sun or cooling their body temperature in one of Sea Pines Forest Preserve’s lagoons.

-The animal has absorbed too much heat in the middle of summer, they will dive to the bottom of the lakes, burrow into the mud and slow their heart rate to not burn up the oxygen in their system.
-Alligators can stay submerged for long periods of time, and some have been known to stay underwater for over an hour.
+The animal has absorbed too much heat in the middle of summer.
+If this happens, they will dive to the bottom of lakes and burrow into the mud.
+This will slow their heart rate to not burn up the oxygen in their system.
+Alligators can stay submerged in lagoons for long periods of time.
+Some can stay underwater for over an hour.

-Depending on their environment’s temperatures, can go long periods of time without eating.
+Depending on their environment’s temperatures, they can go long periods of time without eating.
 However, they are capable of taking down large animals of prey.
 Visitors or people unfamiliar with the alligator species should proceed with caution because they can be very dangerous to humans.

-To make reservations for the Alligator and Wildlife Tour or the Wine & Cheese Sunset Alligator Tour, please call H2O Sports in Harbour Town at (843) 671-4386.
-For details on other water activities offered by H2O Sports, visit h2osports.com.
+To make reservations for the Alligator and Wildlife Tour or the Wine & Cheese Sunset Alligator Tour, please call H2O Sports in Harbour Town at 843-671-4386.
+For details on other water activities offered by H2O Sports, visit www.h2osports.com.